Charity fraud: Prevention in the United States of America

 There are controls and laws governing charities and businesses that accept donations.
-The Internal Revenue Service (IRS) with the Better Business Bureau (BBB) has regulations that can be found on their websites.
+The Internal Revenue Service (IRS) has regulations that can be found on its website.

 The United States Federal Bureau of Investigation (FBI) provides online information about avoiding charity fraud, such as fraudulent schemes that emerge in the wake of natural disasters, claiming to be providing disaster relief.
 The Internet Crime Complaint Center maintains a list of guidelines to avoid charity fraud when making a donation.

-It is advised that people should follow certain guidelines when they donate and that they should consult a list such as the one on the BBB's website.
-This list includes the participants in the BBB Wise Giving Alliance's National Charity Seal Program.
-Participants have met standards for charity accountability and may, for a fee, display the seal logo on their websites as well as any other printed documents.
+U.S Based Nonprofit Compliance and Verification Tools

-Contrast with badge charity
+To ensure transparency, legitimacy, and adherence to legal requirements, many organizations, including grantmakers, donors, and regulatory bodies, utilize compliance and verification tools to evaluate nonprofit organizations.
+These tools often rely on official data sources such as the IRS, the Office of Foreign Assets Control (OFAC), and other government registries to verify nonprofit status, tax-exempt eligibility, and potential sanction risks.

-Charity fraud is distinguished from badge charity in which the charity does exist, but an inordinate percentage the funds donated are absorbed by professional fundraisers and operating expenses of the charity rather than the causes described in solicitations.
+Some commonly used APIs and tools for U.S nonprofit verification and compliance include: